planetscale/docs/content/news/team-profile-lori-raunaq.md

 L: Hair products?
 R: All kinds of products.
 L: I think that was just in your dreams.
-R: That would be awfuk.
+R: That would be awful.
 Like a nightmare.
-I need some order in this interview... it's too free form, I feel like I'm wasting people's time.
+I need some order in this interview... it's too free form, I feel like I'm wasting peoples' time.
 L: I'm the one that was shitting on Lars.
 R: I mean... he doesn't care.
-L: Yeah, he's probabl like "Free publicity!"
+L: Yeah, he's probably like "Free publicity!"
 Ok next question.

 *Abhi doesn't even try to get a word in this time*